shreyashankar/gpt3-sandbox/README.md

 ## Setup

-To set up your virtual environment, do the following:
+First, clone or fork this repository.
+Then to set up your virtual environment, do the following:

 1. Create a virtual environment in the root directory: `python -m venv $ENV_NAME`
 2. Activate the virtual environment: ` source $ENV_NAME/bin/activate`